 Daughters of the Nile is an international fraternal organization for women 18 years or older, who are related by birth or marriage to a Shriner, Master Mason, or Daughter of the Nile; or is a majority member in Good Standing of a Masonic-related organization for girls; or who was a patient, with or without Shrine or Masonic relationship, at a Shriners Hospital for Children®.

-Founded in Seattle, Washington, in 1913, Daughters of the Nile members total 25,000 in 137 cities throughout the United States and Canada.
+Founded in Seattle, Washington, in 1913, Daughters of the Nile members total approximately 20,000 in 134 cities throughout the United States, Canada, and South America.
 The members are proud of their long association with Shriners International and their continuing support of Shriners Hospitals for Children®.

 Daughters of the Nile maintain two permanent endowment funds to benefit Shriners Hospitals for Children®.
-In the United States, the Daughters of the Nile Foundation is a 501(c)(3) nonprofit public charity, while in Canada it is entitled the Canadian Foundation.
+In the United States, the Daughters of the Nile Foundation is a 501(c)(3) nonprofit public charity.
+In Canada, the Supreme Temple administers the Canadian Foundation.

 What We Do